Medical Negligence Solicitors in Doncaster

-- You may be entitled to claim compensation if:
+You may have entitlement to claim compensation if:

-- You have been injured by a healthcare professional
+- You have an injury or illness a healthcare professional is responsible for.

-- It was avoidable – that is, it was caused by the actions of a person or institutional failings
+- It was avoidable – that is, it was the cause of the actions of a person or institutional failings.

-- Your injury happened within the last three years
+- The injury took place within the last three years.

 Not every incidence of negligence represents legal grounds to claim compensation.
-Likewise, not all injuries sustained during treatment are due to negligence.
-For your claim to be valid, you will need to show that you were physically injured and that someone was at fault.
+Likewise, not all injuries one sustains during treatment are due to negligence.
+To validate your claim, you’ll need to show you did suffer a physical injury and that someone was at fault.

 We do our best to resolve claims out of court.
 The vast majority of claims settle out of court, and it’s likely yours will too.
-The NHS Litigation Authority resolves more than 98% of all claims made against the NHS out of court, and claim resolutions made against private practitioners are similar.
-We will always do our best to resolve your claim in the shortest possible time which typically means coming to an out of court agreement.
+The NHS Litigation Authority resolves more than 98% of all claims made against the NHS out of court.

 How Much Compensation Will I Receive?